Central Amazon Conservation Complex

 Assessment information

-The construction of the Río Negro Bridge and road development have already shown an increase in certain activities in the area, such as subsistence agriculture, hunting, fishing, and extraction of timber and non-timber forest products.
-On the other hand, tourism, with a rapid increase in visits in Jaú NP and a high number of tourists without registration control in Anavilhanas NP, represent a challenge for the management.
-Despite existing protocols and tools, the monitoring of legality of visits and compliance with the regulations is still ineffective.
-The management of fishing quotas for protected species in Mamirauá and Amanã Sustainable Development Reserves, is indicating greater sustainable use of this resource, which should continue to be monitored; however, there is evidence that some fishing practices are representing a risk for other protected species, requiring a better control.
+The greatest threat to the key attributes of the property is the increasing occurrence of wildfires.
+Forest fires, caused or accidental, have been increasingly frequent, especially in Jaú National Park and around the site, during drought periods; in Anavilhanas it occurs occasionally.
+The construction of the Río Negro Bridge and road development have led to an increase in certain activities in the area, such as subsistence agriculture, hunting, fishing, and extraction of timber and non-timber forest products.
+On the other hand, tourism, with a rapid increase in visits in Jaú National Park and a high number of tourists without registration control in Anavilhanas National Park, represents a challenge for management.
+Despite existing protocols and tools, the monitoring of the legality of visits and compliance with regulations is still ineffective.
+The absence of an entry control system in Anavilhanas National Park limits data collection and hinders the implementation of visitor management strategies.
+Additionally, increasing concerns about unregulated tourism activities include waste disposal, habitat disturbance, and wildlife pressure, particularly in ecotourism ventures that promote wildlife interactions through food provision and the captivity of wild animals.
+The introduction of non-native species and the potential spread of zoonotic diseases further amplify the risks.
+The management of fishing quotas for protected species in Mamirauá and Amanã Sustainable Development Reserves indicates greater sustainable use of this resource, which should continue to be monitored.
+However, evidence suggests that some fishing practices are endangering other protected species, requiring stricter controls.
+While community-led pirarucu management has been successful, illegal fishing with explosives in Jaú National Park, particularly in the Cachoeiras do Carabinani region, remains a serious threat to fish populations and overall ecosystem stability.
+Strengthening institutional support, enhancing enforcement mechanisms, and expanding sustainable fisheries management programs will be crucial for long-term conservation and resource sustainability.

 Recreational Activities